gravitcapa/securitypicamera/README.md

 30x10mm (or any) Blower Fan 5V 3 pins: +5V, control pin, Ground (this is very important, board will be not stable if fan is missing) (amazon, aliexpress)

-install compatible heatsink (amazon, aliexpress, PI shop)
+install compatible CPU heatsink (amazon, aliexpress, PI shop)

-box (amazon, aliexpress)
+box (amazon, aliexpress or 3D printed)

-mounting leg (amazon, aliexpress)
+mounting leg (amazon, aliexpress or 3D printed)

 Micro SD fast - A2 speed (amazon, costco - sandisk, amazon basics 128Gb or more)